She Said Yes - Surprise Proposal Photography

-I initially crouched down by the lake, half hidden by some trees when a lady gestured hello as she walked past.
-Feeling this wasn't hidden enough, I moved to an area behind the boathouse that overlooked the jeti.
-As I lay down in a pile of autumn leaves, behind an old wooden fence and inbetween two trees with my back against a stone wall I nervously waited.
+I initially crouched down by the lake, half-hidden by some trees when a lady gestured hello as she walked past.
+Feeling this wasn't hidden enough, I moved to an area behind the boathouse that overlooked the jetty.
+As I lay down in a pile of autumn leaves, behind an old wooden fence and in between two trees with my back against a stone wall I nervously waited.
 Desperately trying not to make a sound, I peered through a gap in the wooden fence.
 Several people walked past within talking distance and we're totally unaware of my presence - I didn't dare move for fear of being spotted and having to explain, but I knew, this was the place!

-Relief soon followed as the couple walked onto the jeti and into view once more.
+Relief soon followed as the couple walked back onto the jetty and into view once more.
 I put two and two together as I realised that this time they were wearing their coats.
 What follows is what happened from there on, in pictures.

 I hope that you have enjoyed reading about my adventures as a secret engagement proposal photographer here in the Lake District.
 Since this time, I have completed several secret proposal photoshoots and I have become a natural at it!